teserakt-io/e4wasm-demo/README.md

 ## WebAssembly bindings

-The WebAssembly bindings exposes `e4js_*` methods, directly bound to their respective E4 Go counterparts:
+The WebAssembly bindings expose `e4js_*` methods, directly bound to their respective E4 Go counterparts:

 - `e4js_newClient` to create a new E4 client
 - `e4js_protect` to protect MQTT messages
 - `e4js_unprotect` to protect MQTT messages
 - `e4js_getControlTopic` to retrieve the client control topic

-It also embed a custom storage implementation, interfacing directly with the browser `localStorage`, that will be used by the E4 clients to persist their state and keys.
+It also embeds a custom storage implementation, interfacing directly with the browser `localStorage`, that will be used by the E4 clients to persist their state and keys.

 ## Demo application